 Phone (208) 365-3437

-Psychology groups take place 1 hour a week and take the form of psycho educational groups.
+Psychology is a two hour psycho-educational group that is held once per week.
 Topics covered include: Substance Abuse Prevention, Anger Management, Self-Esteem, Social Skills Training, Coping Skills Training, and Adoption Issues.

 Psychology Integrated Treatment Model

 At Cherry Gulch, we are committed to giving the highest level of care to our students and strive to accomplish this through following a relationship model of care.
 Our team of highly and diversely trained therapists ensures that we have the right match for every student that comes to our school.
 We believe in building strong and trusting relationships with our students and know that one of the best ways to make that happen is through experiential learning together.
 Whether it’s volunteering in the community, enjoying the beauty and adventure that the Boise area has to offer or going on international trips together, we get to know each one of our students on a very real and personal level and create opportunities for real time interventions as we adventure and engage in activities side by side.

 Our therapists are with our students day in and day out, developing strong relationships and helping our students to take down their walls and learn how to be vulnerable, communicate their emotions and open themselves up to learning new skills to help cope with the struggles they are facing.
 By providing opportunities on a daily basis for our students to stretch out of their comfort zones, they are able to process how they are feeling in the moment and learn valuable tools that will help them moving forward.